dmzuckerman/Sampling-Uncertainty/README.md

 based on “standard” canonical sampling methods (e.g., molecular dynamics and Monte Carlo) and associated “enhanced” sampling methods.
 Some problems and systems may be better studied with cruder techniques and analyses, which will not be covered here.

+Note: Edit in main.tex, or better yet in \include{} statements from main